phpbg/easysync/readme.md

 ### Can I choose what is synchronized
 No

+### Will it eat all my cellular data plan?
+No, you can choose if you allow sync on cellular or only on wifi.

+### Will it eat all my storage?
+No, you can select a subfolder on your NAS that will be synced.
+For example if you own 2 devices in your family, you can have one folder per device so they are synced independantly.

 ### I am a nextcloud user.
 Does this replace nextcloud app?
 When you configure EasySync you select a specific folder on your DAV server.
 This folder will be fully synced with your phone.